THE BERTHA CHALLENGE

 - Develop and deliver a project that responds to the Bertha Challenge question

 - Participate in two virtual meetings per month, and occasionally facilitate these meetings

 - Develop local and global network relationships.

 It is important to find creative and scalable ways to expose and build wider awareness and critical thinking.
-The centerpiece of this fellowship program is the work Fellows will produce to communicate their Bertha Challenge findings.
+The centerpiece of this Fellowship program is the work Fellows will produce to communicate their Bertha Challenge findings to a specified audience.

 We want Fellows to learn from each other's work.
-In addition to delivering the final product to the target audience, all final products must be presented at the Bertha Challenge closing convening.
-Products presented must be open source and in English.
-If translation is needed, this cost must be included in the Fellow’s project budgets.
+In addition to delivering the final projects to the target audience, all final projects must be presented to the rest of the cohort.
+Projects presented must be open source and in English.
+If translation is needed, this cost must be included in Fellow’s project budgets.

 If you are invited to interview, you will be asked to deliver a short presentation on your proposed project.

 All applicants must submit: